Not every person likes to have a dog or a cat as their pet. Some like to adopt a bearded dragon as their not-so-furry baby.

 You have to understand their needs and how to make sure you are not just doing the best you can but that is also the right thing to do.
 Because putting efforts in the wrong method will ultimately go in vain.
 And we are here to make sure you don’t do that while cutting the nails of your tiny-miny bearded dragon.

 Here’s how you can trim bearded dragon’s nails.

 While you might be shocked to hear this but cutting a bearded dragon’s nails is pretty easy and simple.

-- The very first step is to calm your bearded dragon so that they don’t get anxious and their anxiety becomes a barrier to your task.
+- The very first step is to calm your bearded dragon so that they don’t get anxious and anxiety becomes a barrier in your task.

-You will probably know how to do this but in case you don’t, here is how you can calm your bearded dragon whenever required;
+You will probably know how to di this but in case you don’t, here is how you can calm your bearded dragon whenever required;

 - Give it a bath in warm water.